Search

 Arriving in Malaysia by plane

-Although you’ll probably have to make one stopover (or more) to get to Malaysia if you’re flying from a European country, there are some European cities with direct connections to Kuala Lumpur:
+You’ll probably have to make one stopover (or more) to get to Malaysia if you’re flying from a European country.
+Yet, there are some European cities with direct connections to Kuala Lumpur:

 • London (Malaysia Airlines)